ksevindik/ksevindik.github.io/_posts/2016-04-11-how-to-start-working-with-vaadin.md

+---
+layout: post
-# How to Start Working with Vaadin
+title: How to Start Working with Vaadin
+author: Kenan Sevindik
+---

 We are highly satisfied with Vaadin UI Framework in our enterprise Java projects.
 I recommend it to anyone who are asking advice about what UI framework to use in their enterprise web applications.
 This article, however, is not about why we